co9olguy/getting-cleaning-data-project/README.md

 The run_analysis.R script performs the following:
 - combines the HAR test and training datasets,

-- extracts only the features based directly on the functions mean() and std() of each measurement from the original data (note: it _does not_ consider other features which may have the word mean in them),
+- extracts only the features based directly on the functions mean() and std() of each measurement from the original data (note: it _does not_ consider other features which may have the word 'mean' in them),

 - adds descriptive activity names to the data set,